kollbaumc/streaming-03-rabbitmq/README.md

 1. Run about.py.
 1. Read about.txt.
 1. Verfiy you have exactly one active, one None env.
+I have one active environment.

 ## Version 1 - Execute the Producer/Sender